TweakReviewsDB/DatabaseSnapshot/README.md

 # TweakReviewsDB Database Snapshot

 This is a dump of TweakReviewsDB created on July 7, 2021.
-The database had stopped accepted new reviews on March 10, 2021 so the database hasn't changed since March.
+The database had stopped accepting new reviews on March 10, 2021 and hadn't started accepting new reviews yet when this dump was created.

 ## Usage